philbertphotos/Zenphoto-Lightroom-Publisher/README.md

 Zenphoto Lightroom Publisher
 ============================
-Developed by Joseph Philbert based on Nick Jacobson (lokkju) changes originally developed by Lars Hagen (desgphoto)
+Currently being developed by Joseph Philbert based off the work of Nick Jacobson (lokkju) originally developed by Lars Hagen (desgphoto)

-A Lightroom 3 and 4 publishing service tool.
-The service gives you the possibility to sync Lightroom with your Zenphoto installation.
+This is a Lightroom 3 and 4 publishing service plugin, it gives you the ability to sync Lightroom with your Zenphoto installation.

-Today I like to introduce a updated plug-in for Lightroom 3 and 4 and uses the Lightroom publishing service that gives you the possibility to sync Lightroom with your Zenphoto installation – but in an intelligent and very easy to use way.
+The Lightroom publishing service that gives you the possibility to sync Lightroom with your Zenphoto installation – but in an intelligent and very easy to use way.

 The new publishing service feature of Lightroom gives you the possibility to monitor and manage exported images on different web services.
 Whenever you make changes on published photos (e.g. change the image settings or some of the metadata in Lightroom), these photos will be monitored and marked, automatically.
 You can now republish all these photos with a single click.